What is a hotel cancellation policy?

 Example of a hotel cancellation policy

 As a hotelier, you have the choice of a number of different cancellation policy options.
-Ten of the most common include:
+Some of the most common are:

 1. Free cancellation policy